rohitmusti/nudger/README.md

 We have a few next steps in mind.

 1. Add in more categories and implement CLI args to make it simpler to switch between different categories.
-1. Create a MAC status bar app with a nice GUI to make this more user friendly.
+1. Create a Mac status bar app with a nice GUI to make this more user friendly.
 1. Create a Windows application.
 1. Create a Linux application.
 1. Add in Facebook and Amazon capabilitie to increase sites that we search.